tuxology/tracevizlab/labs/001-what-is-tracing/README.md

 #### Next

-* [Install LTTng on Ubuntu](../002-install-lttng-on-ubuntu) to install the tracing tools and record traces or
+* [Install LTTng on Ubuntu](../002-install-lttng-on-ubuntu) to install `LTTng` as a tracing tools (for application and systems) and record traces or
+* [Record System Trace With LTTng](../003-record-kernel-trace-lttng) to record system traces with `lttng`, if it is already installed. or
+* [Record System Trace With Ftrace](../004-record-kernel-trace-ftrace) to record system traces with `ftrace` or
+* [Record System Trace With Perf](../005-record-kernel-trace-perf) to record system traces with `perf` or
 * [Installing Trace Compass](../006-installing-tracecompass) to install the visualization tool and use the traces provided with the tutorial or